sptrakesh/grafana-geojson-datasource/README.md

 Datasource backend for the [Grafana Simple JSON](https://grafana.com/grafana/plugins/grafana-simple-json-datasource) datasource plugin.

+## Implementation

 Retrieves events stored in *geo:json* format in [Akumuli](https://akumuli.org/) in response the end endpoints mandated by the plugin.
 We use the datasource to display location information on Grafana using the [trackmap](https://github.com/alexandrainst/alexandra-trackmap-panel) panel.

 ![Site Visitor Map](./resources/sample.png)

+### Use Case
+This service was developed to provide an insight into the geographic areas from which visitors access web sites/applications.
+In particular, this service is used in conjunction with the [s3-proxy](https://github.com/sptrakesh/s3-proxy) and [mmdb-ws](https://github.com/sptrakesh/mmdb-ws) services to provide analytics related to visitors accessing front-end applications hosted from S3 buckets.

 ## Configuration
 The server can be configured with the following options: